ctglab/miXer/README.md

 miXer expects the following files to be located together in a single directory.

 ## miXer Configuration - EXCAVATOR2 Singularity file
-At the moment, to run miXer, the `.sif` file of EXCAVATOR2 is required.
-Instructions on how to obtain it are to be found [in EXCAVATOR2 repository.](https://github.com/ctglab/excavator2)
+To run miXer, you must have the EXCAVATOR2 Apptainer image named exactly `excavator2.sif`.
+You can obtain this by pulling the official Docker image and converting it:

+1. **Download the Docker image**

+    docker pull ctglab/excavator2:latest
+2. **Build the Apptainer image**

+    apptainer build excavator2.sif docker-daemon://ctglab/excavator2:latest

+EXCAVATOR2 source code is available on [GitHub](https://github.com/ctglab/excavator2)

 # Running miXer: JSON Configuration file
 To run miXer, a JSON file must be compiled as such:<br>